Fried Calamari

 2. In a bowl, add your flour, corn flour, corn starch, salt, pepper and mix well.
 Have a quick taste of the flour mixture to assure yourself of proper seasoning.

-3. Dredge your calamari in the flour mixture and shake off excess flour.
-Let stand while you pre-heat your oil for frying.
-You should fry your calamari in about three inches of oil.
+3. Toss your calamari in the flour mixture and Let stand while you pre-heat your oil for frying, then shake off excess flour (you should fry your calamari in about three inches of oil).

 5. Fry your calamari for 3-4 minutes per batch (1 lb. of calamari usually takes two batches).
 Season with sea salt.